blukatdevelopment/UnchainedWorldsOld/core_edition/keeper_info/settings/crucible/book_of_crucible.md

 So soon as the empire lacked an enemy, resistance heightened.
 Resistance fighters, who had filled the ranks of the Empire of Man, leapt into action.
 Their target were the guidestones, a series of 12 stone portals dating back to the dragon age.
 Destroying the guide stones effectively severed the connection between several major regions of the Empire.
 Unable to arrange large-scale trade and troop movement, the regions soon fell into revolutions that shrunk the empire of man's reach back to a wealthy core of cities no longer connected to a global trade network.

 ### Days
-- Every week consists of seven days
+Every week consists of seven days
-- Moon's Day / Moonday
+1. Moon's Day / Moonday
-- Arrow's Day / Arrowday
+2. Arrow's Day / Arrowday
-- Leaf's Day / Leafday
+3. Leaf's Day / Leafday
-- Hammer's Day / Hammerday
+4. Hammer's Day / Hammerday
-- Coin's Day / Coinday
+5. Coin's Day / Coinday
-- Claw's Day / Clawday
+6. Claw's Day / Clawday
-- Sun's Day / Sunday
+7. Sun's Day / Sunday

 ### Months
 Crucible has a 336 day calendar year broken up into 12 months, 28 days each.

-- Winter: Gidursus
+1. Winter: Gidursus
-- Winter: Bimras
+2. Winter: Bimras
-- Winter: Icefall
+3. Winter: Icefall
-- Spring: First Seed
+4. Spring: First Seed
-- Spring: Glass Eye
+5. Spring: Glass Eye
-- Spring: Coentas
+6. Spring: Coentas
-- Summer: Gigtexas
+7. Summer: Gigtexas
-- Summer: Last Seed
+8. Summer: Last Seed
-- Summer: Solusmus
+9. Summer: Solusmus
-- Autumn: Harvest
+10. Autumn: Harvest
-- Autumn: Leafall
+11. Autumn: Leafall
+12. Autumn: Coentos

+## Holidays
+- Humans Day(6/1): celebrate Bimros's creation of humanity
+- Beastfolk Day(7/1): celebrate Uaos's creation of beastfolk
+- Coentas Day(6/1): Coento becoming Coenta
-- Autumn: Coentos
+- Coentos Day(12/1): Coenta becoming Coento
+- Giant's Rest(7/14): Fieldfolk give their giants a day off.
+- Giant's Feast(8/14): Fieldfolk prepare a feast for their giants.
+- Giant's Thanks(9/14): Fieldfolk prepare speeches, songs, and art to appreciate their giants.
+- New Year's Eve(12/28): Greenfoot folk make offerings to Gegtex for a plentiful next year.
+Goldrobes and soots drink heavily.
+- New Year's Day(1/1): Goldrobes and soots pause all services to nurse hangovers.
+- Anvil Day(2/25): Coggers and bronzehammers host parades to display their metal posessions and give metal gifts to their loved ones.
+- Hammer Day(2/26): Bronzehammers who come of age add their name to their family hammer.
+Family hammers are passed on during this day.
+- Gold Coinday(11/27): Goldrobe shops sell seasonal items at huge discounts.
+- Severing Day/liberation day(12/15): Goldrobes mourn, wildfolk celebrate portal nexus being destroyed, fall of the empire of man.
+- Spirits night(10/25): Many gather in graveyards to honor the deceased, and speak with them.
+- Coenta's Feast(11/28): Feast celebrating the finished harvest and gratitude.
+- Chaos day(4/3): Day of pranks, mischief, and demonic activity.
+- Coento's Fast(5/21): Worshippers of coent/coentos do not eat meat or cheese until Coento's Feast.
+- Coento's Feast(5/28): Worshippers of coent/coentos feast on elaborate meat and cheese dishes.
+- Kordmas(2/12): Those who pray at shrines or temples of Kord receive a gift according to their service.
+- Bright Sunday(9/7): Those who wield Solus's power become extra powerful on that day.
+- King's day(7/12): Celebration of the residing kings.
+Wildfolk activity rises on thesed ays.
+- Swords day(8/10): Celebration of soldiers with military parades through city streets.
+- Green Day(9/1): Gegtex's worshippers decorate fruit-bearing plants, which then magically produce fruit at noon.
+- Titanfall(5/3): Celebrating the fall of the Titan overlords.
+The silent celebrate the radiant order's role.
+- Slayers day(4/12): Celebrating the slaying of the last dragon lords.
+Wicker dragons are burned on this day.
+- Exhmas(1/20): Worshippers of Exheia celebrate technology and arts.

 # Realms and Regions